Brackeys/DevAssets/_assets/military-vehicles.md

 # Name of the pack
 name: Military Vehicles

-description: Get started on your new game quickly with this low poly, hand painted Mayan Temple set.
+description: Add some military muscle to your game with this mid-poly set of Modern Combat Vehicles.

 artist: Vincent & Raj